-The bill increases equity in weed management by giving landowners as well as occupiers responsibility for noxious weed management.
-Previously, it was just the occupier who was responsible for weed management on land.
+The Hon.
+IAN MACDONALD: Previously, it was just the occupier who was responsible for weed management on land.
 However, because weed invasion is recognised as a major contributor to land degradation, it is an issue that needs to be addressed at all levels.
-Some landowners shy away from their land management responsibilities by passing them on to other people, such as the tenants of their land.
+Some landholders shy away from their land management responsibilities by passing them on to other people, such as the tenants of their land.
 The bill ensures that landowners cannot totally ignore their land management responsibility to keep their land free from noxious weeds.

-Another matter that the bill deals with is the provision of information about weeds and weed control activities by local control authorities to Government.
+Another matter that the bill deals with is the provision of information about weeds and weed control activities by local control authorities to government.
 Proper weed management is often frustrated by the lack of information on the presence and extent of noxious weed infestations and the actions being taken to control them.
 Without this information, it is extremely difficult to effectively plan weed management, allocate resources or to measure the success of weed control operations.

-The bill provides that local control authorities must collect and record this information and prepare reports about weed-related matters for the New South Wales Government, when requested to do so.
+The bill provides that local control authorities must collect and record this information and prepare reports about weed-related matters for the New South Wales Government when requested to do so.
 This requirement is not onerous as local control authorities already collect this information to report for other purposes, such as preparing state of the environment reports.
 The New South Wales Government provides more than \$7 million in noxious weed grants annually to local control authorities to assist them with their functions under the Act.
 It is, therefore, reasonable to expect recipients to maintain these records.
 The Minister for Primary Industries provides these grants for noxious weed control.
 However, the current Act is unnecessarily restrictive in allowing these grants to be made to assist organisations in carrying out their obligations under the Act.
 The bill broadens this function to allow grants to be made to further the objects of the Act.

 Local control authorities are the front line for weed management in New South Wales.
 If they fail to fulfil their obligations, the effects on productivity and the environment can extend well beyond the boundaries of their local control authority.
 Lack of action by one local control authority cannot be allowed to threaten the broader weed management programs being implemented in neighbouring areas.
 The bill makes provision for the Minister responsible to direct a local control authority to exercise its functions under the Act, and to exercise those functions where the local control authority does not comply with the direction.
-In order to exercise this power to its full extent, the bill provides that the Minister must first consult with the Minister for Local Government or other responsible Minister.
+In order to exercise this power to its full extent, the bill provides that the Minister must first consult with the Minister for Local Government or some other responsible Minister.
 This will ensure that this provision is used only in very limited circumstances and generally only after no other option is available.
-This provision is consistent with those given to the Minister for Primary Industries in part 14 of the Rural Lands Protection Act 1998 and to the Minister for Infrastructure and Planning in the Environmental Planning and Assessment Act 1979.